What to Wear to York Racecourse.

 Gentlemen We Say…

-Collared shirts, jacket and tie are required in the County Stand and most gentlemen go all the sartorial way wearing a suit and tie.
+Collared shirts, jacket and tie are required in the County Stand and most gentlemen go all the sartorial way wearing a suit and tie, a great example of what to wear to York Racecourse.
 However don’t cloud you summer’s day with a dull dark suit.
 Go light or bright to stand out from the crowd – like the gentleman wearing a light blue suit in the centre of the above photo and the gentleman to the left of the centre wearing a light neutral colour.

 If you do wear a dark suit, check out our How to Spice up your Suit – Part 1 – Eclipse Magazine article to take the office look out of your style.